andylamb/Ceer/README.md

 ### Setup

-**Currently Ceer is in a pre-release prototype phase, and is only available for OSX.
+**Currently Ceer is in a prototype phase, and is only available for OSX.
 Support for other platforms is planned.**

 #### Installation